WaterSense toilets, bathroom faucets, showerheads and other products have gained high consumer satisfaction while lowering water and energy expenses.

 Decreasing precipitation and rising populations are causing water shortages in the western United States, as well as in states not historically prone to dry weather.
 On top of all that, the rising cost of water is reflected in your utility bills, adding another challenge to making ends meet.

 To help save water in response to environmental and family budget concerns, the members of Plumbing Manufacturers International (PMI) are committed to improving water efficiency and sustainability by manufacturing WaterSense and other water-efficient products that meet high performance standards and gain strong consumer satisfaction.

 A program of the U.S. Environmental Protection Agency (EPA), WaterSense certifies and promotes products that meet water-efficiency and performance criteria.
 PMI and many of its members are WaterSense program partners – organizations recognized by the EPA for promoting the value of water efficiency and WaterSense products.

 PMI-supported water-efficiency studies show that many homes and businesses still have older plumbing that uses water inefficiently.
-Replacing these older fixtures with water-efficient toilets, faucets and showerheads can save billions of gallons of water across the nation each year.
+As part of PMI’s Rethink Water initiative, PMI’s legacy product replacement project encourages replacing these legacy fixtures with water-efficient toilets, faucets and showerheads can save billions of gallons of water across the nation each year.
 These water-efficient products lower utility bills, reduce the strain on septic systems, and can often be purchased at discounted prices.
 Learn more about rebates, take advantage of our water-saving tips, and read about how restoring our aging underground water infrastructure can help to avert water shortages.